All Episodes

 Unless he can create so much unrest and chaos throughout the culture.

-I uh personally am very worried and concerned for what's going to be happening one year from now.
+I personally am very worried and concerned for what's going to be happening one year from now, 15 months, nine months from now in this country.

-They can't run in their record.
+They can't run on their record.

-They can't run on we know what we're doing, just give us more time.
+They can't run on, we know what we're doing, just give us more time.

 All they can hope to do is try to destroy whoever the Republican nominee is and create so much hell.

-Think Chicago 68 Democrat Convention nationwide.
+Think Chicago, 68 Democrat Convention nationwide.

-Think of think that.
+Think that.

 That's what has me concerned.